bobby3605/remote-bootselect/README.md

 It must run as root because it operates on L2, so it reads and sends raw packets.\
 Usage:
 ```
-./remote-bootselect-server interface_name listen
+./remote-bootselect-server -i interface_name -l
 ```
 It also has the capability to request default data.
 This is useful for debugging.
 ```
-./remote-bootselect-server interface_name request
+./remote-bootselect-server -i interface_name -r
 ```
 ### Configuration:
-You can pass a config file to remote-bootselect-server with the '-c' flag Add entries to the file following this example:
+You can pass a config file to remote-bootselect-server with the '-c' flag.\
+Add entries to the file following this example:
 ```
 0a:1b:2c:3d:4e:5f default_entry